penszzip/react-weatherapp/README.md

 # react-weatherapp
-Version of weatherApp made using react
+A react version of weatherApp
 # To run:
 npm install